juminsuh/juminsuh.github.io/_pages/about.md

   - /about.html
 ---

 Hello, I am an undergraduate student at Ewha Womans University.
-My current research interest is the **evaluation of LLM**.
+My current research interest is the **trustworthiness of AI system, including evaluation and uncertainty estimation.**.

 I am currently conducting research on constructing a benchmark and framework to diagnose and interpret the effect of diverse factuality enhancement approaches of LLM.